openshift/cincinnati/README.md

 ## Development

+For developing Cincinnati refer to [the developer documentation](./docs/developer/developing.md) document.

 ### Updating the Plugin-Interface Scheme
 The interface for external plugins is defined as a Protobuf v3 scheme in the file [cincinnati/src/plugins/interface.proto][./cincinnati/src/plugins/interface.proto].